peterwilliams97/repeats/README.md

         B = time for stepping through the byte offsets.
     = O(nm)

-This growth stops when the maximum number of valid unique substrings is reached at m = log256(n / r), so there is linear growth in search time with the lengths of substring until the peak is reached.
-This happens at m = 4 for documents with 4 GByte per repeat.
+* The search time for substrings of length `m` stops growing when `m` reaches the maximum number of valid unique substrings at `m = log256(n / r)`
+* Do there is linear growth in search time with the lengths of substring until the peak is reached.
+* This happens at `m = 4` for documents with 4 GByte per repeat.

 4 GByte per repeat is bigger than I ever expect to see so this should be more than adequate